hanii-gerges/bayt-project/README.md

 - **Email:** admin@bayt.com
 - **Password:** 12345678

-Use these credentials to log in as an administrator in your application.
+Use these credentials to log in as an administrator.